Spinning mule: Improvements

-Crompton's machine was largely built of wood, using bands and pulley for the driving motions.
+Crompton's machine was largely built of wood, using bands and pulleys for the driving motions.
 After his machine was public, he had little to do with its development.
 Henry Stones, a mechanic from Horwich, constructed a mule using toothed gearing and, importantly, metal rollers.
 Baker of Bury worked on drums, and Hargreaves used parallel scrolling to achieve smoother acceleration and deceleration.

 In 1790, William Kelly of Glasgow used a new method to assist the draw stroke.
 First animals, and then water, was used as the prime mover.
-Wright of Manchester moved the head stock to the centre of the machine, allowing twice as many spindles; a squaring band was added to ensure the spindles came out in a straight line.
+Wright of Manchester moved the headstock to the centre of the machine, allowing twice as many spindles; a squaring band was added to ensure the spindles came out in a straight line.
 He was in conversation with John Kennedy about the possibility of a self-acting mule.
 Kennedy, a partner in McConnell & Kennedy machine makers in Ancoats, was concerned with building ever larger mules.
 McConnell & Kennedy ventured into spinning when they were left with two unpaid-for mules; their firm prospered and eventually merged into the Fine Spinners & Doublers Association.
-In 1793, John Kennedy was addressing the problem of fine counts.
+In 1793, John Kennedy addressed the problem of fine counts.
 With these counts, the spindles on the return traverse needed to rotate faster than on the outward traverse.
 He attached gears and a clutch to implement this motion.

 William Eaton, in 1818, improved the winding of the thread by using two faller wires and performing a backing off at the end of the outward traverse.
 All these mules had been worked by the strength of the operatives.
 The next improvement was a fully automatic mule.